Staff Working Paper No. 1,133

 By Johannes J. Fischer, Christoph Herler and Philip Schnattinger

 We study the causal effect of inflation uncertainty on household consumption and saving decisions.
-Using a representative household survey, we separate the effects of uncertainty from expected inflation by providing respondents with randomised information about the first and second moments of inflation forecasts.
-Lower inflation uncertainty raises planned spending and expected income, but reduces uncertainty about expected income and interest rates.
-Higher planned spending is driven by less precautionary saving.
-In the months following the treatment, households reduce their monthly savings, but report an increase in fixed‑return asset holdings.
-Finally, we show that households primarily attribute changes in inflation uncertainty to variation in supply‑side shocks.
+Using a representative household survey, we provide respondents with randomised information about the first and second moments of inflation forecasts to create exogenous variation in inflation uncertainty.
+Lower inflation uncertainty raises planned spending and expected income, but reduces expected interest rates and income uncertainty.
+This evidence is consistent with a reduction in precautionary saving.
+In the months following the treatment, households reduce their monthly savings, but report an increase in fixed-return asset holdings.
+Finally, households primarily attribute changes in inflation uncertainty to variation in supply-side shocks.

 When the fog clears: the effect of reduced inflation uncertainty on households’ financial behaviour